 Ah, the Dio era – an age of Black Sabbath which some people consider their best era, whilst others consider it to not be ‘real Sabbath’.
 Regardless of opinion, Ronnie James Dio, (the master vocals on this album) was a musical genius.
 This, combined with the brilliance of Tony, Geezer and Bill, could never go wrong.

 Heaven and Hell presented a change in sound and style for Black Sabbath, with fast-paced, powerful songs such as ‘Neon Knights’ and ‘Die Young’ and one of the best title tracks ever written.
-Sab show that they are so capable of creating that perfect, pounding ’80s heavy metal, whilst still keeping Iommi’s trademark sound integral to the album, maintaining that doomy ambiance.
+Sab show that they are so capable of creating that perfect, pounding ’80s heavy metal, whilst still keeping Iommi’s trademark sound integral to the album, maintaining that doomy ambience.
 The album also brings us bluesy harmonic tracks such as ‘Children of the Sea’ and ‘Lonely is the Word’ where you are reminded of the sheer brilliance of Dio’s vocal range- it is wonderful to hear how one man can create both innocence and evil in one breath- an ultimate ear orgasm.

 Born Again, 1983